t2-project/documentation/source/microservices/deploy.rst

 -----------------------------

 Run the `E2E Test Service <https://github.com/t2-project/e2e-tests>`__.
-If you are on a Kubernetes cluster, you may apply the deployment from the folder :file:`testsetup/` in the :file:`kube` repository.
+If you are on a Kubernetes cluster, you may apply the deployment from the folder :file:`testsetup/` in the :file:`devops` repository.

 .. code-block:: shell